NLNOG/ring-web/content/post/10-years-of-nlnog-ring.md

 The basis of the NLNOG RING is a shell account, which offers a lot of freedom to participants to run their own troubleshooting scripts or programs.
 To add extra value to this, each machine is provisioned with a collection of commonly used network troubleshooting tools.
-We provide also provide a DNS-interface and a [RESTful API](https://ring.nlnog.net/toolbox/restful-api/) for retrieving participant and node information, and we have a regular BGP [looking glass](http://lg.ring.nlnog.net/) providing insight into many networks.
+We provide a DNS-interface and a [RESTful API](https://ring.nlnog.net/toolbox/restful-api/) for retrieving participant and node information, and we have a regular BGP [looking glass](http://lg.ring.nlnog.net/) providing insight into many networks.

 NLNOG RING is a community project.
 Over the years, many people have contributed tools and code to make the project more useful.